Skip to main content

 Analytics, Templates, Member.

-Cannot do: Change billing, SSO, AI model access, app policies, permission groups, or audit logs.
+Cannot do: Change billing, SSO, AI model access, app policies, custom roles, or audit logs.
 Cannot grant Admin, Manager, Security, or Developer.

 When to assign: Team leads and ops managers who handle day-to-day onboarding and need usage visibility without billing or security authority.